sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/02 - Some Sort of Isekai/03 The View From Up There.md

 You fumbled in your pocket for your phone, took it out, and took a photo of the landscape facing south toward the village.

+*With these views, though...
+I don't think I'll mind it.*

 And then you let yourself have a few minutes, seated near the path, to enjoy the view before you started to trek downward again.

+*Now what on earth am I gonna do...?*